jestie/ytt/README.md

 # YouTube Transcript Extractor (Community Edition - CE)

 This project provides a web-based tool to extract and display YouTube video transcripts.
 It consists of a Flask backend to fetch transcripts and a simple HTML/JavaScript frontend to interact with the backend.
+It was not intended to be a complete solution yet, but rather a quick way of grabbing the transcripts.

 ## Features

 -   Extracts and displays YouTube video transcripts.
 -   Provides a user-friendly web interface.
--   Handles various errors, such as disabled transcripts or unavailable videos.
+-   Handle various errors, such as disabled transcripts or unavailable videos.
 -   Logs errors to a daily rotating file for debugging.

 ## Getting Started